shawntax/dirtysite/content/pages/about.md

   **We’re “Not Sorry”**

-  We express ourselves freely - Even if it expands outside of the realm of “Dirty” or bass forward House music.
+  We express ourselves freely – We’re “Not Sorry” if we expand outside the realm of “Dirty” House Music.
 ---
 Dirty Not Sorry is an unkempt and unapologetic promotion company and artist collective.
 Dispensing the dirty side of the sonic spectrum to San Francisco, the Bay Area, and beyond.